Branwell Brontë: Aspirations

-In 1835, he wrote a letter to the Royal Academy of Arts seeking to be admitted.
-Earlier biographers reported a move to London to study painting, which quickly ended following Branwell’s spending of his allowance on drink.
-Other biographers speculated that he was too intimidated to present himself at the Academy.
-More recent scholarship suggests that Branwell did not send the letter or even make the trip to London.
-According to Francis Leyland, Branwell's friend and a future biographer of the family, his first job was as an usher at a Halifax school.
-Branwell also worked as a portrait painter in Bradford in 1838 and 1839.
-Though some of his paintings, for example that of his landlady Mrs. Kirby and a portrait of Emily show talent for comedic and serious styles, other portraits lack life.
-He returned to Haworth in debt in 1839.
+In 1835, Branwell wrote a letter to the Royal Academy of Arts seeking to be admitted.
+Earlier biographers report a move to London to study painting, which was quickly cut short following Branwell’s spending of his allowance on drink.
+Other biographers speculate that he was too intimidated to present himself at the Academy.
+More recent scholarship suggests that Branwell did not send the letter, or even make the trip to London.
+According to Francis Leyland, Branwell's friend and a future biographer of the family, his first job was as a junior master at a Halifax school.
+Branwell also worked as a portrait painter in Bradford in 1838 and 1839, where he met a clique of other artists who drank at the George Hotel, and he became a popular figure.
+Though some of his paintings show talent for comedic and serious styles, other portraits lack life, and he was unable to earn a living through his painting.
+Branwell returned to Haworth, in debt, in 1839.